The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

-As is known, the most relevant (quasifree) states in algebraic QFT are {\em Hadamard states} characterized by a certain wavefront set of their two-point function.
+As is known, the most relevant (quasifree) states in algebraic QFT are {\em Hadamard states} characterized by the {\em microlocal spectrum condition} valid for the wavefront set of their two-point functions or, equivalently, an universal short distance structure of the distribution defining the two-point function.
 A definition of Hadamard state for the Proca field was first stated by Fewster and Pfenning in \cite{Fewster} and corresponds to Definition~\ref{Hadamard} in this paper.
 That definition requires the existence of a bisolution of the {\em Klein Gordon} field satisfying the microlocal spectrum condition.
 This bisolution is next used to construct the two-point function of the Proca field.
-Differently, in this work we adopt a direct definition (Definition~\ref{HadamardMMV}) which only requires the validity microlocal spectrum condition directly for the two-point function of the Proca two-point function.
+Differently, in this work we adopt a direct definition (Definition~\ref{HadamardMMV}) which only requires the validity of the microlocal spectrum condition directly for the two-point function of the Proca two-point function.
 We also prove that our definition, exactly as it happens for Fewster and Pfenning's definition, satisfies some physically relevant properties.
 In addition to these general results, we also prove that {\em the Hadamard property is preserved by the M{\o}ller operators} as one of main results of this work.